 NOVA legal advocates accompany victims during police and district attorney interviews, assist in the preparation of victim impact statements and provide on-going support throughout the entire criminal justice process.
-Legal advocacy services are also provided for Preliminary Hearings, Pre-Trial Hearings, Trials, Guilty Pleas, Sentencings and Juvenile Court Hearings.
+Legal advocacy services are also provided for Preliminary Hearings, Pre-Trial Hearings, Trials, Guilty Pleas, Sentencings, Appeal Hearings and Juvenile Court Proceedings.

-NOVA staff and trained volunteers will accompany victims of crime to the Emergency Room in any of Bucks County’s seven hospitals.
+NOVA staff and trained volunteers will accompany survivors of sexual assault to the Emergency Room in three hospitals in Bucks County.
 Emergency room advocates will provide accompaniment during SANE exams (see below for more info), emotional support, information and referral services.
 At your request, hospital personnel will contact NOVA upon your arrival to request accompaniment services.

 Sexual Assault Nurse Examiner (SANE)

-Bucks County offers SANE programs at both Doylestown Hospital and Aria Bucks Hospital in Langhorne.
-Recognizing the horror of sexual assault and the devastation it can cause victims and their significant others, the Sexual Assault Nurse Examiner program ultimately strives to ensure that victims are not retraumatized by the evidentiary exam.
-SANE programs offer victims prompt, compassionate care and comprehensive forensic evidence collection.
-In addition to helping preserve the victim’s dignity and reducing psychological trauma, SANE programs are enhancing evidence collection for more effective investigations and better prosecutions.
+Bucks County offers SANE programs at three locations: Doylestown Hospital, Jefferson Bucks and St. Mary’s Medical Center.
+Recognizing that sexual assault can be devastating to the survivor, the Sexual Assault Nurse Examiner ultimately strives to ensure that survivors are not re-traumatized by the exam.
+The SANE nurse offers survivors prompt, compassionate care and comprehensive forensic evidence collection.
+In addition to helping preserve the victim’s dignity and reducing psychological trauma, SANE nurses are enhancing evidence collection for more effective investigations and better prosecutions.